xsodus/csv-2-json-assignment/README.md

 ```
 $ npm start
 ```
-5. After executing the script, you should see `customer-data.json` at `resources` directly.
+5. After executing the script, you should see `customer-data.json` at `resources` directory.